0xkirxn/dev-notes/git/git.md

 ### 9. Remotes & GitHub

-> A remote is just **another copy** of the repository—it can be GitHub, GitLab, or even another folder!
+> A remote is just **another copy** of the repository it can be GitHub, GitLab, or even another folder!

 ```bash
 git remote -v                           # View remotes